 Are there any home remedies for dog joint pain?

 Glucosamine/chondroitin helped my dog right away.
 Walgreen's brand is one of the least expensive and comes in gelatin capsules (check the label), so you can just open it and sprinkle it on the dog's food.
-It has a sweet and salty taste, not bad.
-I used one capsule a day for a 20-pound dog.

 What can I give a dog for pain?
 Can a dog take any people meds like Acetaminophen or Ibuprofen?